Perspective | Alexandria Ocasio-Cortez shared her personal story and revealed our collective trauma

 She began at the end and then she circled back to the beginning as a dramatist might.
 She recalled seeing the warning signs of what was to come — of encountering demonstrators earlier that week when she left the Capitol after a vote and headed for her car.
 Her heart was pounding when she saw their Trump signs attached to their sharp flagpoles, but she still engaged with them.
 “I like to think I’m disarming,” she said as she laughed.

-Ocasio-Cortez’s story wound its way into her neighborhood grocery store, where she saw more people wearing bright-red Trump campaign hats, and she admitted to having a sense of uneasiness that’s hard to describe but impossible to forget.
+Ocasio-Cortez’s story wended its way into her neighborhood grocery store, where she saw more people wearing bright-red Trump campaign hats, and she admitted to having a sense of uneasiness that’s hard to describe but impossible to forget.
 “Things just started to feel not right,” she said.

 Her descriptions are East Coast-centric, with analogies to Queens, the Bronx and bodegas; but they’re also universal even if New Yorkers will protest that everything about their city is sui generis.
 In her narrative, millennial and liberal cliches collide with blue-collar frugality, like when she spirals on a tangent to describe making a pit stop in the grocery store, where she bought “a bottle of matcha tea because I needed a parking validation” for her electric car.
 She speaks like a pop culture aficionado.
 She describes Washington like someone fresh to the city and its daily civics lessons, avoiding all the elaborate names that few people actually know and all the jargon that old-timers love.
 She’s not talking Cannon and Rayburn.
 It’s just the scattered buildings and the one “with the dome.”